Miraflores District, Lima

-Miraflores, founded as San Miguel de Miraflores, is a district of Lima Province, in Peru.
+Miraflores (/es/) is a district of Lima, Peru.
 A residential and upscale shopping district, it is one of the wealthiest districts that make up the city of Lima, located to the south of the city's historic downtown area, as well as one of its main tourist destinations.
 The area also hosts office buildings and flat-roofed multi-coloured housing.

-It was established as a district on January 2, 1857.
+It was first established as a district on January 2, 1857.
 As a result of the January 1881 Battle of Miraflores fought during the War of the Pacific, Miraflores is called Ciudad Heroica ("Heroic City").

 Etymology

-The city acquired its present name (meaning "look at the flowers") because of the nearly year-round bougainvillea bloom, even in the mid-16th century, when it was still an Inca village.
+Founded as San Miguel de Miraflores, the district is named after the Miraflores Charterhouse and its patron saint, Saint Michael the Archangel.
+The Encyclopædia Britannica also claims that its present, shortened name (lit. 'look at the flowers'), is due to the nearly year-round bougainvillea bloom.